iaretechnician/barebones-masterserver-wiki/Tips-on-Project-Structure.md

 5. Register the game to master server
 6. Send a request to join the game.

-Framework actually contains the code that does this for you, there's more info in the 🔗 [Getting Started Guide](https://github.com/alvyxaz/barebones-masterserver/wiki/Getting-Started) contains
+Framework actually contains the code that does this for you, there's more info in the 🔗 [Getting Started Guide](https://github.com/alvyxaz/barebones-masterserver/wiki/Getting-Started).

-⚠️ I'm editing this document live, it might change after you refresh the page ^_^
+This way, when you hit a "Play" button in the editor, you go into the game instantly, without having to go through the "preparation" steps.